annakohlberg/coding_demo/README.md

 cntrl shift s > save AND run
 cntrl shift p > preview
 if you want to redo a pull request/change/merge etc,go to your past commits, go to where you liked your code, download & open it, then make a new commit to main with what your previous good code looked like

-Now im doing something where i make fake stuff just to delete it